 The objectives of the Community Assistance Policy and guidelines are:

-– Helping communities create the facilities and services that make them great places to live,
+Helping communities create the facilities and services that make them great places to live; and

-The Community Assistance Policy can be viewed HERE.
+The Community Assistance Policy links on right.
 The Policy contains information on eligibility, what needs to be supplied with applications and what Council will be looking for when considering applications.

-For in-depth information and criteria please refer to the Community Assistance Policy Link here.
+For more in-depth information and criteria please refer to the Community Assistance Policy on right.

 There are six different types of grants that community organisations can apply for:

 External Funding - GenerosityNZ